 One downside of living in Bedias, however, is that residents on average have to contend with a long commute, spending on average 39.00 minutes every day commuting to work.

-As is often the case in a small city, Bedias doesn't have a public transportation system that people use for their commute.
+Bedias is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bedias in 2022 was $27,377, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,508 for a family of four.
 However, Bedias contains both very wealthy and poor people as well.